AI & ML

 ApproachBest forOperational strengthsCommon pitfalls

-Define “done” with verifiers, not vibes
+Define “done” with verifiers, not confidence

 Key Takeaway